floweredscarf/su25/projects/byow/index.md

   should be generated and displayed.
 - The UI should show the numbers entered so far when the user is giving the seed.
 - Must have pseudo-randomly generated worlds/variety in worlds, i.e. the world should be different for every seed.
-- All generated worlds must include all the visual features described in 3A above.
+- All generated worlds must include all the visual features described in Phase I above.
 - Users must be able to move around in the world using W, A, S, and D keys.
 - Users must be able to press ":Q" and ":q" to quit, and after starting the program up again, the L option on the main menu should load the world state **exactly as it was before**.